SirBadr/Flight-Booking-System/readme.md

 ## Assumptions.
 1. As long as we have `customers` able to book a flight, upgrade or cancel a flight, we need a method to log in.
-2. Handling simple sign up / log in only with email ( without password ).
+2. Handling a trivial sign up / sign in only with email ( without password ).

 # System Actors
 1. Admin: responsible for adding/updating/removing any flight.